 Key Account Management is based firmly upon the 80/20 rule:

 Applied to Key Accounts the 80/20 theory hits home – if we apply 20% of our organisational effort to just 20% of our customers (our Key Accounts) we will receive 80% of the organisational rewards.

 However, we are not just talking of our 20% Key Account Customers in terms of their size, but in terms of their profitability and sustainability.

-Therefore, a Key Account is also an investment in the future, and as we know all too well from recent stock market performance, past performance is no indicator of future performance.
+Therefore, a Key Account is also an investment in the future, as we know all too well from recent stock market news, past performance is no indicator of future performance.

 This is where the biggest difference lies between selling and key account management.